Saint Norbert, bishop (opt. Memorial); Saint Jarlath, bishop (opt. Memorial)

 He sat down opposite the treasury, and watched the crowd putting money into the treasury.
 Many rich people put in large sums.
 A poor widow came and put in two small copper coins, which are worth a penny.
 Then he called his disciples and said to them, "Truly I tell you, this poor widow has put in more than all those who are contributing to the treasury.
 For all of them have contributed out of their abundance; but she out of her poverty has put in everything she had, all she had to live on."

-Religion wilts and fades if it degenerates into a concern for splendid vestments, guaranteed front seats in synagogues and churches, places of honour at banquets, long prayers.
+Religion loses its essence if it degenerates into a concern for splendid vestments, guaranteed front seats in synagogues and churches, places of honour at banquets, long prayers.

-To correct any such version of religion, Jesus praises the old woman who put two small copper coins, worth about a cent, into the collection box.
-She contributed more than all the others; for they gave from their surplus while she gave from her poverty.
-This is another way of arriving at the end of the journey and of finishing the race.
+To correct any such version of religion, Jesus praises the widow who put two small copper coins, worth about a cent, into the collection box.
+She gave more than all the others; for they contributed from their surplus while she gave from her poverty.
+This is another way of completing the race.
 The widow gave herself totally to the Lord.

-At this time Jesus was in the Jerusalem, soon to meet his end.
-This woman who gave everything was a figure of the sacrifice he was soon to make on the cross, giving everything away for us.
-This insignificant widow who had next to nothing to give was, in reality, a living image of generosity.
-The widow reminds us that there are saints in our midst that we may not notice.
-Generosity of spirit can be expressed in very ordinary ways.
-There can be times in our lives when we have very little, but if we are generous with the little we have, we are rich in the eyes of the Lord.
+At this time Jesus was in the Jerusalem, soon to meet his death.
+This generous, god-fearing widow was a figure of the sacrifice he would make on the cross, giving everything for us.
+There are saints in our midst, like the widow, whom we may not notice.
+Generosity of spirit can be shown in very ordinary ways.
+Even if we have very little to spare, if we are generous in our use of it we are rich in the eyes of the Lord.